tmoodley/kaldi-hugo-cms-template/site/content/features.md

 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
-  PoliceForce is the ultimate software for police stations who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  PoliceForce is the ultimate software for police departments who want to manage their information more efficiently.
 intro:
   blurbs:
     - image: /img/home/police-officer.jpg